IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

    |
    +- Name Resolution
 ~~~~
-{: #logical-block-figure title="Logical Block Hierarchy of a pcapng File"}
+{: #logical-block-fig title="Logical Block Hierarchy of a pcapng File"}

    For example: each captured packet refers to a specific capture
    interface, the interface itself refers to a specific section.